Ghost in the Shell (1995)

 13. And now abideth faith, hope, charity, these three; but the greatest of these is charity.

 In the movie, our Heroes aren’t especially charitable.
-They put their lives on the line for their duty, and especially for each other, but seem somewhat detached from considerations of issues of Justice for the down-trodden.
-In the TV series, are Heroes are more Justice-driven, and standing more boldly against Corruption and Government-sanctioned terrorism against, and exploitation of, the down-trodden.
-Significantly, Section Nine puts their lives-on-the-line to stop Nuclear Weapons from being used against a Refugee population.
+They put their lives on the line for their duty, and especially for each other, but seem somewhat detached from considerations of issues of Justice for the Downtrodden.
+In the TV series, are Heroes are more Justice-driven, and standing more boldly against Corruption and Government-sanctioned Terrorism against, and exploitation of, the Downtrodden.
+Significantly, Section Nine puts their lives-on-the-line to stop Nuclear Weapons from being used against a Refugee Population.

-The OVA series “Ghost in the Shell: Arise” (first episode 2013) was directed by Kazuchika Kise.
+The OVA series “Ghost in the Shell: Arise” (first episode 2013) was Directed by Kazuchika Kise.
 It features Kusanagi wearing the Shell that looks like a girl just entering puberty even though the Ghost inside it is an adult woman.
 How young she appears is meant to be both titillating and discomforting, especially because she’s finally seen engaging in sexual activity.
 (In this series she’s heterosexual and monogamous, but I understand in the Magna version she’s bisexual, leaning towards lesbian, and fond of group sex in Cyberspace.)
+She’s given a much different biography than implied in the film and laid out explicitly in the earlier TV series.
+She also displays increasing sympathy for Radical Politics.
+Though this story takes before what’s listed above, 2027, but it feels as if it took place later.

 6. Japanese-ness